How To Trap a Community Cat For Spay-Neuter Purposes

 Want to Buy a Feral Cat Trap?

-Havahart Feral Cat Traps and Tomahawk Cat Traps can be bought on Amazon.com as well as directly from the manufacturer.
+Havahart Feral Cat Traps and Tomahawk Cat Traps can be bought on Amazon.com as well as directly from the manufacturer, and Randall Lumber Ranch & Feed.
+Tractor Supply Store in Taos sells feral cat traps for ~$30; they aren't as high quality as Havahart/Tomahawk, but they'll do the job short term.

-Spay-Neuter Resources for Feral Cats in Taos County
+Spay-Neuter Resources for Community Cats in Taos County

 For more information on feral cats, such as how to care for a feral cat colony, how to protect feral cats in the winter, how to age & socialize feral kittens so that they can be adopted as pets, etc., please go to our Feral Cat page within Animal Care.